 Map My Customers

-It has powerful team management functionality for web and mobile so you can coach your team from afar.
-Get a full view of your reps and their activity, all visualized on a map.
+Map My Customers’ robust dashboard also includes powerful team management functionality so sales leaders can effectively coach the team from afar.
+You’ll get a full view of reps and their activity, all visualized on a map.

 Another territory mapping software available for field sales reps is Maptive.
 Once you assign your team their respective territories, your reps can utilize built-in directions tools to calculate the most efficient route between each of the prospects planned for a day.
 The territory map you created will tell them which prospects they’ll be responsible for in the area and then the route can be quickly optimized within the software to save time.

 You and your reps can also create and save routes, which helps to cut down on time spent on administrative work in the office and gets them out selling faster.
 There are a lot of collaboration abilities within Maptive.
-Your reps can edit the territory maps as well so they can add their customer insights.
+Your reps can also edit the territory maps, allowing them to add their customer insights.
 If a new lead that falls within their sales territory is identified, they can add it to their map.
 If the new prospect falls in a teammate’s territory, they can easily pass it along or add it to their teammate’s map.

 In Maptive, you can also group geographical areas by worth.
 The tool can tell you and your reps where the higher probabilities of a sale are and they can hone in on a single area and increase efficiency.
 This can be done by inputting information like the average or total sales within a specific area.
 Then, the software will narrow this information down by using its own data about geographical areas to help you target areas proactively.